Eligibility Requirements for Services

 Our hours of operation vary by location, so please check each location’s specific hours under the “Get Food” menu on our website.
 You should NOT plan to arrive early.
 Thank you for your cooperation with this request.

 Please know that we are committed to providing you with the same quantity and quality of food no matter what time you arrive, and we will never run out of food.

 What do I need to bring with me?
 What documents?

-If it’s your first time visiting Lakeview Pantry, the most important thing to consider is how you will get the food home.
-Many of our clients bring their own shopping carts with wheels to transport their food.
+If it’s your first time visiting Nourishing Hope, the most important thing to consider is how you will get the food home.
+Many people bring their own shopping carts with wheels to transport their food.
 You may bring your own bags and boxes, or we can give you bags and boxes if you need them.